House on track to raise debt ceiling and avert default, with Biden and McCarthy confident of passage

 Raising the nation's debt limit, now $31 trillion, ensures Treasury can borrow to pay already incurred U.S. debts.

+During the nighttime debate, top GOP deal negotiator Rep. Garret Graves of Louisiana said Republicans were fighting for budget cuts after Democrats piled onto deficits with extra spending, first during the COVID-19 crisis and later with Biden's priorities such as the Inflation Reduction Act, with its historic investment to fight climate change.

+“Simply put, this legislation ends Democrats’ spending spree,” said another Republican negotiator, South Carolina Rep. Patrick McHenry, the chairman of the Financial Services Committee.

-For days McCarthy has worked to build support among skeptics.
-For more than two hours late Tuesday, as aides wheeled in pizza at the Capitol, he walked Republicans through the details, fielded questions and encouraged them not to lose sight of the bill’s budget savings.
+For weeks negotiators labored late into the night to strike the deal with the White House, and for days McCarthy has worked to build support among skeptics.
+At one point, aides wheeled in pizza at the Capitol the night before the vote as he walked Republicans through the details, fielded questions and encouraged them not to lose sight of the bill’s budget savings.

-The speaker faced a sometimes tough crowd.
-Leaders of the hard-right House Freedom Caucus lambasted the compromise as falling well short of the needed spending cuts, and they vowed to try to halt passage.
+The speaker has faced a sometimes tough crowd.
+Cheered on by conservative senators and outside groups, the hard-right House Freedom Caucus lambasted the compromise as falling well short of the needed spending cuts, and they vowed to try to halt passage.

-“This deal fails, fails completely," Rep. Scott Perry, R-Pa., the chairman of the Freedom Caucus, said Tuesday, flanked by others outside the Capitol.
-“We will do everything in our power to stop it.”

 A much larger conservative faction, the Republican Study Committee, declined to take a position.
-Even rank-and-file centrist conservatives were unsure, leaving McCarthy hunting for votes.
+Even rank-and-file centrist conservatives were unsure, leaving McCarthy searching for votes from his slim Republican majority.

-Rep. Nancy Mace, R-S.C., said after the “healthy debate” late into the night she was still a no.

 Ominously, the conservatives warned of possibly trying to oust McCarthy over the compromise.